getkyo/kyo/README.md

   Fibers.fail(new Exception)
 ```

-The `parallel` methods fork multiple computations in parallel, join the fibers, and produce a tuple with their results.
+The `parallel` methods fork multiple computations in parallel, join the fibers, and return their results.

 ```scala
 // There are method overloadings for up to four